YaraSenousy/FileBasedBlogSystem/README.md

 - **View Published**: All roles can view all published posts.
 - **Create Post**: Admins and authors can create new posts; editors cannot.
 - **Edit Post**: Admins and authors can edit their own posts (drafts or scheduled); editors can edit all drafts and scheduled posts.
-- **Save as Draft**: Admins and authors can save their own posts as drafts; editors cannot.
+- **Save as Draft**: Admins can save as draft any post; authors can save as draft their own posts.
-- **Delete Post**: Admins can delete any post (published, scheduled, or draft); authors can delete their own non-published posts (drafts or scheduled).
+- **Delete Post**: Admins can delete any post; authors can delete their own posts.
-- **Publish/Schedule**: Only post owners (admins or authors) can publish or schedule their posts.
+- **Publish/Schedule**: Only post owners can publish or schedule their posts.
 - **Manage Users/Categories/Tags**: Only admins can manage users, categories, and tags.